 Describe yourself in 5 words.

-When/Why did you start practicing Yoga?
+Tell us about your first Pilates experience.
+When/Why did you start practicing Pilates?

 If money were no object, what would you do all day?

-Why did you become a Yoga teacher?
+Why did you become a Pilates teacher?

 Would you rather hike or bike?

 Hike!
 It’s a great way to slow down, enjoy the scenery, and notice the small things in Life up close and personal.
 I’ll never forget the first time I hiked the Superstition Mountains in Arizona; a tarantula crossed the path directly in front of me and I found it fascinating, even though I am terrified of even the smallest eight-legged creature.